apollographql/apollo-ios/docs/source/installation.md

 <h2 id="adding-build-step">Adding a code generation build step</h2>

-In order to invoke `apollo-codegen` as part of the Xcode build process, create a build step that runs before “Compile Sources”.
+In order to invoke `apollo-codegen` as part of the Xcode build process, create a build step that runs before "Compile Sources".

-1. On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
-Create a Run Script, change its name to “Generate Apollo GraphQL API” and drag it just above “Compile Sources”.
+1. On your application targets’ "Build Phases" settings tab, click the "+" icon and choose "New Run Script Phase".
+Create a Run Script, change its name to "Generate Apollo GraphQL API" and drag it just above "Compile Sources".
 Then add the following contents to the script area below the shell:

 for iOS Project
 ```sh